 - There is no value in closing your silent auction early.
-Live auction bidders are rarely waiting to see what they won first in the silent auction before they bid in the live.
+Live auction bidders are rarely waiting to see what they won first in the silent auction before they bid in the Live auction.
 Keep your silent auction open as LONG AS POSSIBLE.

 - Use the Handbid countdown timer to close your silent auction.
 This is an important element and will drive additional bidding.
 Skipping the timer will limit your revenue.

 - Give yourself enough time to organize your checkout area prior to checkout.
-Mobile bidding will allow bidders to see what they won and pay their invoice from their mobile device.
+Mobile bidding will allow bidders to see what they won and pay their invoices from their mobile devices.
 This should reduce the rush to the checkout area by bidders who merely want to know if they won anything.

 - Give bidders at least 30 min to checkout after the auction closes before you must start vacating the space. (i.e. Don’t start checkout 15 min before your venue wants you out the door).